Cacao trees grow 20 degrees north and south of the equator. About 90% of the world’s cacao is grown in Africa.

 FROM BEAN TO BAR

-There are about 18 companies in the US that make chocolate from bean-to-bar.
-Most of them are large industrial manufacturers like Hersheys, Cargill, and Nestle to name a few.
+Most companies that you are familiar with are large industrial manufacturers like Hersheys, Cargill, and Nestle, to name a few.

 - Fermentation – Fermentation is important in the process of taste.
 Our beans are specially fermented anywhere between 2-3 days.